anthonygharvey/git-practice/README.md

 ### Sample Readme file

-Here is some summary info
+Here is some summary info.

+Here is some additional info.